Upcoming Dates and Locations for Local Vaccine Clinics

 The following is the weekly message regarding the ongoing Coronavirus pandemic.

-Finally, for those who do not have access to the internet, need assistance with registering, need transportation to a vaccination site, or are unable to leave their home, an organization known as LifePath is facilitating appointments for people who are elderly or diabled.
+For those who do not have access to the internet, need assistance with registering, need transportation to a vaccination site, or are unable to leave their home, an organization known as LifePath is facilitating appointments for people who are elderly or disabled.
 You may reach them at 413-829-9285, and they will help you through the vaccination scheduling process, and may be able to provide additional services such as transportation.